 1.0 Introduction and Background page 3

 2.0 Ashton Neighbourhood Development Issues, Vision and Objectives Plan Key page 5

 3.0 Planning Policy Context page 9

-4.0 Neighbourhood Plan Policies page 11
+4.0 Neighbourhood Plan Policies page 10

-5.0 How to comment on this document page 34

 1.0 Introduction and Background

 1.1 The Localism Act 2011 gives Parish Councils and other relevant bodies the power to prepare statutory neighbourhood development plans (NDPs) to help guide development in their local area.
 Through NDPs, local people now have the opportunity to shape future development in their area, because planning applications are determined in accordance with the development plan, unless material considerations indicate otherwise.